Event Data Publisher in Oracle Access Governance

 3. Establish a connection with Oracle Access Governance by entering the configuration details.
 For details, see Configure Event Data Publisher in Oracle Access Governance.

 4. The Data Feed event publisher service extracts the data components available in Oracle Access Governance.
-On Day 0, the initial event, depending on the file size, it captures and exports a complete snapshot of data components either to OCI Object Storage Bucket as JSONL files or as stream message to the OCI Streams.
-Mostly, Day 0 events will be published to OCI Object Storage Bucket.
+On Day 0, the initial event exports a complete snapshot of data components to OCI Object Storage Bucket as JSONL files.
+Day 0 events will be published to OCI Object Storage Bucket.

 5. The Data Event Handler maintains the publishing status and returns a success or failure notification.